casparhealth/caspar-fork-design-tokens/GITHUB-INTEGRATION.md

 ### Step 6: Verify on GitHub

 1. Go to: https://github.com/casparhealth/caspar-frontend
-2. Click: **Pull requests** tab
-3. You should see a new PR titled: **"Update design tokens from Figma"**
-4. Click on the PR to review:
-   - Check the branch name (e.g., `figma-tokens-update-1729089600000`)
+2. Navigate to the branch you specified (e.g., "main" or "design-tokens")
+3. Check the commits:
    - Verify `figma-design-tokens.json` was committed
    - Check file size is ~113KB (all 867 tokens)
-   - Review the auto-generated PR description
+   - Look for commit message: "Update figma-design-tokens.json from Figma"
+4. Check the **Actions** tab:
+   - Verify the workflow is running or completed
+   - Check that transformation succeeded

 ### Step 7: Verify GitHub Actions Workflow

-1. In the PR, click: **Checks** tab
+1. Go to the **Actions** tab in the repository
-2. Verify the workflow is running: `figma-tokens`
+2. Find the latest workflow run for `figma-tokens`
 3. Wait for workflow to complete (usually 1-2 minutes)
 4. Check that transformation succeeded:
    - CSS files generated